-NTI is Maine’s leading trade career school.
-We believe the best way to learn is by doing.
-That’s why hands-on experiences are guaranteed to our students.
+Northeast Technical Institute, commonly known as NTI, is Maine’s leading trade and career training school.
+And at NTI, we believe the best way to train for a job is by doing.
+That is why hands-on learning experiences are guaranteed to all of our students.

 NTI has spent over 25 years training people for jobs they’ll love.